blackm4c/cve/phpgurukul/odms/1.stored_xss/README.md

 ## ⚠️ Vulnerability Overview

 Stored Cross-Site Scripting (Stored XSS) is a security vulnerability where malicious scripts are permanently stored on the server (e.g., in a database).
-When another user—often an administrator—views the stored data, the script is executed in their browser.
+When another user often an administrator views the stored data, the script is executed in their browser.

 In this case, **anyone can submit an event request** through input fields.
 Since the inputs are **not sanitized or escaped**, an attacker can inject a malicious script into the request (e.g., `<script>alert('document.domain')</script>`).
 When an admin opens that booking request, the script executes in their browser, potentially leading to: